-After partner opens and your RHO overcalls, there are hands that are difficult to bid, e.g. 1 - 1; you hold a 4-card \forall suit, lack support and 10+HCP.
+After partner opens and your RHO overcalls, there are hands that are difficult to bid, e.g. 1 - 1; you hold a 4-card \forall suit, lack support and 9 HCP.
 Bidding 2 promises a 5-card suit and 10+HCP.
-As this situation is much more common than a penalty double of the 1 contract, a double here, termed a Negative Double1 by convention, describes your hand.
+As this situation is much more common than a penalty double at the 1-level, a double here, termed a Negative Double1 by convention, describes your hand.
 Situational Requirements: